shrey0902/React-Login-Dashboad/README.md

 # 🧩 React Internship Assignment – Login + Dashboard

+## 🌐 Introduction

+**PokéWorld Dashboard** is a modern, responsive web application built using **React** and **Recharts**, designed to explore, analyze, and interact with Pokémon data.
+Developed as part of an internship assignment, the project showcases essential front-end development skills including:

+- API data handling
+- Protected routing
+- Search, sort, and pagination
+- Data visualization with charts
+- Clean UI/UX principles

+The goal was to create a functional, interactive dashboard using real-time Pokémon data from the PokéAPI, with a focus on usability, performance, and code clarity.
+---
-## 📌 Overview
+## 🌟 Features

-This is a simple React application created as part of an internship assignment.
-The app has two main pages:

-- **Login Page**: Accepts any non-empty email/password, stores login state in `localStorage`, and redirects to the dashboard.
-- **Dashboard Page**: Protected route that fetches a list of 10 Pokémon from the [PokeAPI](https://pokeapi.co/), displays them in a 2-column card layout with images and hover effects.
-Includes a logout button that clears login state.
+- 🔐 Login authentication with localStorage check
+- 📋 Pokémon table view with:
+  - 300 Pokémon
+  - Search by name or type
+  - Sortable columns (Name, Type, Height)
+  - Pagination (50 per page)
+  - “View” button to show detailed stats in a modal
+- 📊 Pie chart showing Pokémon type distribution (with multi-type handling)
+- ⚡ Protected routes with navigation bar
+- 🎨 Styled layout with responsive design and theme

+---
+## 🔐 Login Credentials

+You can enter **any email and password** to login — this demo uses client-side validation only.

 ---